-- Do not install the thruster system in any position that requires modifying the stiffener/ stringer/ supports, which may jeopardize the hull integrity.
-Consult with the boat builder to see if this can be done safely if absolutely necessary. - Never run the thruster out of water without load.
-Without load or resistance, the thruster propeller RPM will reach extremely high speed, damaging the system. - The thruster motor must be handled with care.
-Do not rest the thruster on its drive shaft, as its weight can damage it.
+- Do not install the thruster system in any position that requires modification of hull stiffeners or stringers.
+This might jeopardize the hull integrity.
+Consult with the boat builder to see if this can be done safely if absolutely necessary. - · Never run the thruster out of water.
+The propeller will reach extremely high speed, damaging the thruster. - · The thruster motor must be handled with care.
+Do not rest the motor on its drive shaft, as its weight can damage it.